© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Romano-British villa and traces of medieval occupation at Pitlands Farm, Up Marden is a scheduled monument protected by Historic England under reference 1015235.
 View the official record →

-Pitlands Farm is a Romano-British villa site with evidence of subsequent medieval occupation located in Up Marden, Sussex.
+Pitlands Farm is a Romano-British villa site located in Up Marden, Sussex, which has yielded evidence of substantial domestic occupation during the Roman period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015235.

 Romano-British villa and traces of medieval occupation at Pitlands Farm, Up Marden is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015235.